naugehyde/bt-sensors-plugin-sk/README.md

 - Mopeka examples not defaults in config
 - Fix so no plugin restart required after selecting sensor class for an unidentified device
 - FeasyCom BP108B support -- iBeacon/Eddystone protocols
-- Topband, Skanbatt etc LiPo BMS support (Ective BMS)
+- Ective, Topband, Skanbatt etc LiFePo4 BMS support (ective.de)
 - Fixed Junctek chargeDirection at start (amps will not reported until chargeDirection is known)

 # Version 1.2.5-1